At a glance

 ATHLETICS: GCS offers seasonal sports teams for male and female students in Grades 6-12: Cross Country, Football, Volleyball, Cheerleading, Basketball, Wrestling, Baseball, Softball, Golf, Soccer, Track/Field and Speed/Strength.
 School colors are Navy, Silver and White; athletic mascot is the Hawk.
 GCS has a no-cut policy to promote inclusivity, however, for safety precautions, playing time is based on the skill level of each athlete.

 CONNECT: Located at 2026 Woodlawn Rd. in Greenwood, SC, 29649.
-Office phone: 864-229-2427; Website at greenwoodchristianschool.org or like us on Facebook at Greenwood Christian School – Official.
-Follow gcs_now on Instagram.
+Office phone: 864-229-2427; Follow gcs_now on Instagram or visit our website at greenwoodchristianschool.org.
+Like us on Facebook at Greenwood Christian School – Official. .

 GCS, accredited by ACTS (nationally); AdvancED / SACS (regionally); SCISA (statewide); does not discriminate against race or ethnic origin in administration of its educational, admission and athletic policies, tuition assistance or any other school administered programs.